-The process by which water moves downward from surface water to groundwater riparian or riparian buffer

-The part of the watershed immediately adjacent to the stream channel.
-Plant communities along the river margins are called riparian vegetation, characterized by hydrophilic plants.
-Riparian zones are significant in ecology, environmental management, and civil engineering because of their role in soil conservation, their biodiversity, and the influence they have on aquatic ecosystems.
+The process by which water moves downward from surface water to groundwater riparian or riparian buffer role in soil conservation, their biodiversity, and the influence they have on aquatic ecosystems.
 Riparian zones occur in many forms including grassland, woodland, wetland or even non-vegetative.
 In some regions the terms riparian woodland, riparian forest, riparian buffer zone, or riparian strip are used to characterize a riparian zone.
 The word "riparian" is derived from Latin ripa, meaning river bank.